Infront Sports & Media: Winter sports

+Athletics

+In July 2018, Infront and FIDAL, the Italian Athletics Federation, announced a six-year partnership.

+Infront extended its footprint in athletics in 2020, signing a host broadcasting partnership with World Athletics for the World Athletics Continental Tour which was extended in 2023 to include the World Athletics Indoor Tour Gold series.

+Infront also holds the global rights to the Diamond League until 2030.

 Other sports

 Infront is a media and sponsorship partner for the European Handball Federation (since 1993) and the European Volleyball Confederation (since 1993).

 In 2011, Infront became a partner of the World Triathlon Corporation, promoter of the Ironman Triathlon races.
 In 2018 it also became a partner for World Triathlon.

 Infront signed a media rights partnership with Union Cycliste Internationale in 2012.
 It also has partnerships with several UCI World Tour races such as the Tour de Suisse, Tour de Romandie, Tour of Poland, Cadel Evans Great Ocean Road Race, E3 Saxo Bank Classic, Amstel Gold Race and the Flanders Classics.

 In 2016, Infront became the media and sponsorship partner of the International Basketball Federation (FIBA) and the Badminton World Federation.
-In 2021, it became a media and sponsorship partner of the Professional Squash Association.
+In 2019, it purchased Youthstream, promoter of the Motocross World Championship, Motocross of Nations and Snowcross World Championship.
+In 2020 it was appointed to exclusively manage Lega Basket Serie A’s marketing, sponsorship and digital rights.
+In 2021, Infront became a media and sponsorship partner of the Professional Squash Association.

 In China, Infront represents the Chinese Basketball Association and the Chinese national basketball team.

+Mass participation sport

+In December 2013 Infront acquired B2Run, one of Europe’s largest corporate running series, beginning its mass participation business.
+This was followed by the forming of a dedicated Active Lifestyle unit in February 2015.

+On 4 June 2018, Infront announced the acquisition of leading European obstacle course event organiser XLETIX GmbH in a move that extends its footprint in the growing personal and corporate fitness sector.
+This was followed by the acquisition of Threshold Sports in April 2019, adding ultra running and long-distance cycling events to its portfolio, before adding Megamarsch a month later.

+Infront made its first strategic investment in Hyrox, the world series of fitness in December 2019, becoming the majority stakeholder in October 2022.

+It is also a stakeholder in the Abbott World Marathon Majors Sydney Marathon as well as candidate races the Cape Town Marathon and Shanghai Marathon.